 Our purpose and values are the foundation of our success.
 Our purpose is to build trust in society and solve important problems, and our values help us deliver on that purpose.
 Our purpose reflects 'why' we do what we do, and our strategy provides us with the 'what' we do.
 'How' we deliver our purpose and strategy is driven by our culture, values and behaviours.
-This forms the foundation of our system of quality management and permeates how we operate, including guiding our leadership actions, and how we build trust in what matters - how we do business, with each other and in our communities.
+This forms the foundation of our SoQM and permeates how we operate, including guiding our leadership actions, and how we deliver 'trust in what matters'.

-When working with our clients and our colleagues to build trust in society and solve important problems, we:
+When working with our clients and our colleagues to build trust in society and solve important problems, we

 - Act with integrity

 - Make a difference

 - Care

 - Work together

-- Reimagine the possible
+- Reimagine the possible.

-This culture is supported by appropriate tone at the top through regular communication from leadership to all partners and staff about the firm's commitment to quality.
-Key messages are communicated to our firm by our CEO (Territory Senior Partner), our leadership team and - within Assurance - Assurance Leader, and are reinforced by engagement partners.
+This culture is supported by an appropriate tone at the top through regular communication from leadership to all partners and staff about the firm's commitment to quality.
+Key messages are communicated to our firm by our CEO, our leadership team and - within Assurance - Territory Assurance Leader, and are reinforced by engagement partners.
 These communications focus on what we do well and actions we can take to make enhancements.
-We track whether our people believe that our leaders' messaging conveys the importance of quality to the success of our firm.
+Leadership and engagement partners take the lead on these actions as they role model the expected behaviours in interactions with clients and teams.
+We measure whether our people believe that our leaders' messaging conveys the importance of quality to the success of our firm.
 Based on this tracking, we are confident our people understand our quality objectives.
 Delivering service of the highest quality is core to our purpose and our Assurance strategy, the focus of which is to strengthen trust and transparency in our clients, in the capital markets and wider society.